henimezrani/greenfield-project/README.md

 # greenfield-project
 This repo is for the RBK Greenfield mid-term project

-Please make sure youread this carefully as we move forward into the project.
+Please make sure you read this carefully as we move forward into the project.

 ## Getting started
 Please make sure you interact with this repo as we usually do with the toyproblems.
 You will see that each one of us has his own branch.